RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 3. Type in the new name and press "Enter" to save the changes.

 ## Creating Arrays
+We can also use Ghidra to create arrays.
+To do this, we first need to identify the size of the elements in the array.
+In our example, we can see that the size of each element is 4 bytes.
+We can then right-click on the global variable and select "Create Array".
+We can then specify the number of elements we want to create, making sure not to create too many and overwrite existing data.

 To create an array in Ghidra, we can follow these steps: